ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####2.
 Setup database

-If this is an upgrade, you cannot create a database.
+If this is an **upgrade**, you dont need create a database.
+Jump to next step.

 The fastest method to do this is via command line: